 Most classes, especially the beginning blacksmith classes, fill quickly, so be sure to register soon after the announcement of classes you are interested in.
 Classes are open to all, but workshop registration preference is given to Guild members in good standing.
 Otherwise, registration is first come, first served.
 Currently all registrations are accepted by check via mail only.
 For all but the beginner’s class, students are expected to have completed our beginner’s class or have equivalent blacksmithing experience from classes given elsewhere.

-Please be aware that classes fill up fast.
-You must be a Guild member to register.
-For registration instructions please see:
+Please be aware that classes fill up fast and that you must be a Guild member to register.

 Due to the demand for a comprehensive approach to learning basic blacksmithing skills, we offer three entry level classes each year.
 Each class meets 4 Saturdays, 8 hrs each day.
 Curriculum is identical for each class set, but the teams of volunteer instructors rotate.
 We strive to maintain a ratio of 1 instructor for every two students.
 These classes start in October, January and February of each year.
 We use parts of the ABANA Controlled Hand Forging curriculum, the whole of which can be seen and downloaded here: